 The input data set must contain the radar echo waveforms and all other fields mentioned in this document such as altitude, range, atmospheric corrections and geophysical corrections.
 Figure 3-1 shows a flow chart for each step of the sea ice thickness processor.
 Each step is explained in detail in the sections below.
-For ERS-1 and ERS-2 RA the REAPER Sensor Geophysical Data Record (SGDR) data is used.
-In the case of Envisat RA-2, the input for the sea ice thickness processor is version 3.0 of the Envisat SGDR data.
+For ERS-1 and ERS-2 RA the REAPER Sensor Geophysical Data Record (SGDR) data (Brockley et al., 2017) is used.
+In the case of Envisat RA-2, the input for the sea ice thickness processor is version 3.0 of the Envisat SGDR data (ESA, 2018).
 The SGDR data contains the waveforms as well as all other required fields.
 The ERS data is provided per cycle files or daily files.
 For Envisat data, each orbit is stored in two data files.
 The earlier of the two data files contains the data for the ascending arc from -81.5 latitude up to +81.5 latitude, and the later of the two the descending arc from +81.5 latitude back down to -81.5 latitude.
 These files are read sequentially and the output split at appropriate points to make continuous Arctic and Antarctic passes.

-For CryoSat-2, the current version of Baseline C orbit data files are used and separated into sections of different instrument modes by the processor.
-The algorithm version Baseline D is generated by ESA at the time of this version of the document and the newer version will be used when available.
+For CryoSat-2, the version 1.0 of Baseline D orbit data files are used and separated into sections of different instrument modes by the processor.
 CryoSat-2's SIRAL altimeter is operated in two different modes over sea ice: a) In synthetic aperture radar (SAR) off-coast and b) in synthetic aperture radar interferometric (SIN) mode to enable more accurate land ice altimeter measurements with higher surface slopes.
 For the product generation both radar modes are used, but the processing does not utilize the interferometric information in SIN mode.
 In addition to the different altimeter type that improves the spatial resolution, the higher orbit inclination of CryoSat-2 allows sea ice thickness measurements in the Arctic up to 88N.